Font embedding

-Font embedding is the inclusion of font files inside an electronic document.
+Font embedding is the inclusion of font files inside an electronic document for display across different platforms.
 Font embedding is controversial because it allows licensed fonts to be freely distributed.

 History

 Font embedding has been possible with Portable Document Format (PDF), Microsoft Word for Windows and some other applications for many years.
 LibreOffice supports font embedding since version 4.1 in its Writer, Calc and Impress applications.

 In word processors

 Microsoft Word for Windows has permitted font embedding in some document formats since Word 97 (such as .doc or .rtf).
 But this feature does not work correctly in some Word versions.

 LibreOffice supports font embedding since version 4.1.
-This feature is available for the word processor LibreOffice Writer, the spreadsheet application LibreOffice Calc, and the presentation application LibreOffice Impress.
+This feature is available for LibreOffice Writer, the spreadsheet application LibreOffice Calc, and the presentation application LibreOffice Impress.

 Both OpenOffice.org and LibreOffice support font embedding in the PDF export feature.

 Font embedding in word processors is not widely supported nor interoperable.
-For example, if an RTF file with embedded fonts is opened in other word processor than MS Word, it will usually remove embedded fonts.
+For example, if a .rtf file made in Microsoft Word is opened in LibreOffice Writer, it will usually remove the embedded fonts.